cyberark/summon/README.md

 * `-p, --provider` specify the path to the [provider](provider/README.md) summon should use

-    If the provider is in the default path, `/usr/libexec/summon/` you can just provide the name of the executable.
-If not, use the full path.
+    If the provider is in the default path, `/usr/local/lib/summon/` you can just provide the name of the executable.
+If not, use a full path.

 * `-f <path>` specify a location to a secrets.yml file, default 'secrets.yml' in current directory.